-2. Other Documentation
+4. Other Documentation

-If the Admissions Committee determines that additional information is needed in order to make a determination on the applicant's status, the applicant may be required to submit letters of recommendation or other relevant documentation.
+If the Admissions Committee determines that additional information is needed in order to make a determination on the applicant's status, the applicant may be required to submit letters of recommendation or other relevant documentation such as a guidance counselor letter.

-U.S. Citizens and those with Legal Permanent Residency in the U.S. who have completed a secondary education outside of the U.S. will be evaluated as international students for admission purposes.
+U.S. Citizens and those with Legal Permanent Residency in the U.S. who have completed a secondary education outside of the U.S. will be evaluated as international students for admission purpose.